sboomi/exploradome_tangram/README.md

 ## In progress

-Test different model:
-- CNN with Tensorflow custom
-- CNN with Tensorflow with transfert learning
-  - [x] mobilenetv2
-  - [ ] NASMobile
-  - [ ] InceptionV3 + L2

-Test model on collab
-Test model on local
+Tested so far:
+* MobileNet
+* InceptionV3

 ## Results or improvement strategy

-See the Google Sheet: [link](https://docs.google.com/spreadsheets/d/1_P0LEN9CyY8Zfk653IVwfmMUg0E6tyfjU2sLSH3ChIc/edit?usp=sharing)
+see the Google Sheet: https://docs.google.com/spreadsheets/d/1_P0LEN9CyY8Zfk653IVwfmMUg0E6tyfjU2sLSH3ChIc/edit?usp=sharing

 ## Configuration

 ## In Details
 ```
 ├──  data
-│    └── data  - here's the image classification datasets.
+│    └── data  - here's the image classification datasets (from video_to_img).
-│    └── test_full   - here's the file to test dataset.
+│    └── train - here's the file to train dataset.
-│    └── train_full  - here's the file to train dataset.
+│    └── validation  		 - here's the file to validation dataset.
+│    └── video_to_img    - here's the file of raw image extraction of video file.
+│    └── WIN_20200727_16_30_12_Pro.mp4    - here's the tangram video for the creation of the datasets.
 │
 │
 ├──  modules        - this file contains the modules.
 │    └── get_img_from_webcam.py  - here's the file to extract images of video cam, split in two.
 │
 │
 ├── saved_model     - this folder contains any customed layers of your project.
 │   └──
 │   └──
 │